techworkersco/twc-site/_events/powering-on-–-tech-and-power.md

 ![](/assets/img/powering_on_1_2.jpeg)

-Thank you for your interest in signing up for POWERING ON, a political education and organizing program for tech workers put together by the Tech Workers Coalition (TWC).
+Powering On is a political education and organizing program for tech workers put together by the Tech Workers Coalition (TWC).
 This is a 6-week program for tech workers to build conceptual frameworks for analyzing the tech industry's relationship to global structures of oppression and develop concrete strategies for organizing. **[Mandatory registration](https://us02web.zoom.us/meeting/register/tZIpceugqjsrGNK_WDj4N7xDRvgzwSu0aCsM#/registration)** with Zoom

 POWERING ON will begin on April 2, meeting every Tuesdays at 5pm PT / 8pm ET.
 The program is designed to build on each week, so consecutive attendance is ideal, but not required.
 We'll be meeting virtually.